rsaikali/linkystat/README.md

 cd linkystat

 # Copy the example environment file
-cp env/.env.example env/.env
+cp env/.env.example .env

 # Edit the environment file (see next section for details)
-nano env/.env
+nano .env

 # Build and start the containers
-docker compose --env-file ./env/.env up -d
+docker compose --env-file ./.env up -d
 # or if you want to use HTTPS with your domain name and LetsEncrypt certificates (need to be configured through .env file)
-docker compose --env-file ./env/.env --profile https up -d
+docker compose --env-file ./.env -f compose.yaml -f compose.prod.yaml --profile https up -d

 # Open Grafana in your browser
 http://<raspberry_ip_address>:3000